SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Throw on your favorite costume and head to San Francisco to celebrate Halloween.
 On this day, you will find plenty of activities for kids, dozens of 21+ costume parties, and a variety of other activities all around SF.

-This holiday falls on October 31.
+This holiday is on October 31 every year.
 If it falls on a weekday, you will find some events on the day of the holiday.
-However, most events will fall on the Friday and Saturday on the weekend closest to the holiday.

 Thanksgiving Day